iz3mez/dxspider-python-json/README.md

-This Python3 script reads the JSON file at the URL https://web.cluster.iz3mez.it/spots.json, returns the first 3 spot on first launch and then checks for new spot every 5 seconds.
+This script in Python 3 reads the JSON file at the URL https://web.cluster.iz3mez.it/spots.json, returns the first 3 spot on first launch and then checks for new spot every 5 seconds.
 73 de Francesco IZ3MEZ